data security

 What Is Data Security?

 Data security is the set of policies, technologies, and processes that protect information assets throughout their lifecycle—creation, storage, use, sharing, and deletion—against unauthorized access, alteration, or loss.
-A consistent control plane starts with data classification and data discovery across your environments.

-The CIA triad frames implementation:
+The classic CIA triad frames implementation:

-• Confidentiality: only authorized users can access what they need (encryption, access controls, identity management).
+• Confidentiality: Only authorized users can access what they need (encryption, access controls, identity management).

-• Integrity: information remains accurate and trustworthy; unauthorized changes are prevented.
+• Integrity: Information remains accurate and trustworthy; unauthorized changes are prevented.

-• Availability: authorized users can reach it when required, even during disruptions.
+• Availability: Authorized users can reach it when required, even during disruptions.

-Organizations often add:
+Organizations often add additional dimensions:

-• Non-repudiation: actions are provable and cannot be credibly denied.
+• Non-repudiation: Actions are provable and cannot be credibly denied.

 Why Data Security Matters for Modern Enterprises

 Enterprises face an evolving threat landscape, where breaches can cost millions in fines, reputational damage, and lost customers.
-Beyond compliance, robust data security enables:

 • Trust: Customers and partners choose vendors that safeguard their data.